populationgenomics/team-docs/storage_policies/README.md

   server, uploads get moved from the _upload_ bucket to the _archive_ and _main_ buckets through the upload processor.
 Also used for uploads from collaborators, e.g. for rare disease samples for seqr that get processed by the seqr loading pipeline.
-- **Storage**: Standard Storage indefinitely, but cleared up regularly by the upload processor.
+- **Storage**: [Autoclass](https://cloud.google.com/storage/docs/autoclass), but should be cleared up regularly by the upload processor.
 - **Access**: Human users get viewer permissions, to inspect the files before e.g. moving a subset of the data to the _test_ bucket.
 Moving data from the _main-upload_ bucket to the _main_ bucket is restricted to service accounts that run workflows.